 Tuition fee payment for second and following academic years

-Students must pay their tuition fee for the consequent year of study before they can register as attending.
-Once the tuition fee has been received, International Student Advice will be able to update your status as attending within one week.
-You do not need to pay separately for the membership fee for the Student Union (HYY) as it is included in the tuition fee.
+If you are tuition-fee liable, you cannot register your attendance in Oili.
+You must pay your tuition fee for the consequent year or semester of study before you can register as attending.
+Once the tuition fee has been received, International Student Advice will manually update your status as attending within one week.

 Academic registration as a tuition fee liable student is tied to the tuition fee payment.
 If a student pays the tuition fee for only the autumn term, they will only be registered as attending for the autumn term and non-attending for the spring term, and vice versa.

-These same rules apply if you are delayed in your studies and must study for an additional academic year to graduate.
+These same rules apply if you are delayed in your studies and must study for an additional semester or academic year to graduate.
 You can register as attending for the following autumn term, in which case you must pay half of the annual tuition fee.
 The fee will be charged by term until you have completed the degree.

 Scholarships awarded for the first and second year of a master's programme